A timeline for the Institute

 2011: More importantly from a safety perspective, in 2011 they finally solved the cause of serious pain symptoms in some clients triggered by their attempts to heal (when using any therapy, not just techniques from the Institute).
 With this breakthrough, the school resumed teaching courses after a three-year hiatus.

 2012: Up until now, in spite of all the work and fundamental discoveries, the core purpose of the Institute had not been accomplished.
 There still was no understanding of the causes of fundamental problems in consciousness.
 However, after 27 years of work, in the early spring of 2012, these issues were finally understood as the byproduct of inherited subcellular parasite diseases that could be classed in just three distinct groups.
-And a new, simple technique for eliminating body associations was developed for addictions.
+And a new, simple technique for eliminating body associations was developed.

 2013: Paula Courteau, a key member of the research team, published her book for self-help called The Whole-Hearted Healing Workbook.
 This became a textbook in some of our courses, and introduced her projection technique to the general public.

 2014: And in November of 2014, with safety issues adequately handled, the Institute finally went public with their work in subcellular psychobiology with the publication of the Subcellular Psychobiology Diagnostic Handbook for professionals.